-Add to cart issues
+Add to cart does not update

 Shopify (Online Store 2.0 or legacy theme)